mkd454/liri-node-app/README.md

 * Do not overwrite your file each time you run a command.

 ### Add To Your Portfolio

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.

 - - -